 In 2014, Artists Alive, Inc. presented a production of Tear Down the Wall, a dynamic and well-received multi-media live music concert experience for the benefit of children's music and arts education.
 Marks served as background vocalist and keyboardist.

 In late 2016, her third original album was released.
 LP Broken Dam is a reflection of what happens when you break out of comfort zones, speak arduous truths, and do things not everyone understands.
 Several Madison powerhouse musicians were invited to be a part.
 "My material has been relatively heavy and ballad-ish for most of my career.
 I wanted the influence of others to shape something new.
 Dan Kennedy brought tasty, edgy guitar licks and poetic, concise lyrics to a track entitled 'Wishbone' while Meghan Rose and Emily Mills of Damsel Trash added grit and sass to the song ironically called Sweet.
 Beth Kille and Jen Farley offered their lightness and love to Stand Close to Me.
 Producer Jake Johnson of Paradyme Productions turned out to be the perfect co-hort to help break out of my old mold.
 So kind.
 So efficient.
 So open to trying whatever I threw at him."
-Previous bandmates Paul Isaacs, Al Buttner, and Joe McCloskey are also featured.
+Previous bandmates and uber talented, kind humans Paul Isaacs, Al Buttner, and Joe McCloskey are also featured.
+(PS.
+She misses you guys.)

-Broken Dam touches on the difficult but important subjects of mental illness with Not My Father and Post Traumatic Stress Disorder with the atmospheric Sparta.
+Broken Dam touches on the difficult but important subjects of mental illness with Not My Father and Post Traumatic Stress Disorder with the atmospheric Sparta about a soldier returning home.
 The album has been nominated for five Madison Area Music Awards including Pop/R&B Album of the Year, Pop/R&B Song of the Year (Restless), Unique Song of the Year (Heart Afire), Alternative Song of the Year (Sparta), and Cover Song of the Year (Jolene).

 Marks was voted Best Female Vocalist 2017 and Pop/R&B Performer of the Year 2018 by the Madison Area Music Association and local patrons of music.